We Answered with Love: Pacifist Service in World War I

 The Letters of Leslie Hotson and Mary Peabody

-The Ben Franklin awards are one of the most prestigious honors for independent book publishers.
+A Ben Franklin Awards judge gave Robin a tie for first for her book design for We Answered with Love.
+These awards are one of the most prestigious honors for independent book publishers.

 Robin Brooks at The Beauty of Books worked with published author Nancy Learned Haines to create and produceWe Answered with Love: Pacifist Service in World War I, The Letters of Leslie Hotson and Mary Peabody.